 Prune these lavender in spring when all frost is finished for the season.
 A frost can kill off new plant growth.

 How to Trim a Lavender with Woody Stems

 It isn’t hard to learn how to trim a lavender with woody stems.
 The basic rule of pruning lavender is not to trim into brown, dead wood.
 You’ll usually find brown branches at the base of the plant.
 Remove them only when they are truly dead.
 Never cut them back, hoping to stimulate new growth.
 The plant cannot produce new growth from the woody parts.

 When you’re pruning woody lavender plants, it’s also a good idea not to prune all of the plant at the same time.
-Instead, work slowing, trimming back each branch but never into the brown wood.
+Instead, work slowly, trimming back each branch, but never cutting into the brown wood.
 You can trim branches back by one-third or one-half.
-Always be sure that there are green leaves on the plant when you are done pruning.
+Always be sure that there are green leaves still on the plant when you are done pruning.

 The entire restoration may take several years to accomplish, as you never want to do too much pruning at one time.
 Prune again in autumn just to shape the plant, then weed all around it and offer a handful of slow-release granular fertilizer to help get your lavender growing well before the winter cold snap.